This is an opportunity for candidates to demonstrate interpersonal skills and public speaking.

 General presentation exercise advice

-Here are some tops and recommendations to help you design and present your presentation and help ensure you are ready:
+Here are some tips and recommendations to help you design and deliver your presentation and help ensure you are ready:

-1. The rule of three: As a well known rule of thumb, audiences of presentations will remember three important topics from your presentation.
-As a result it is important to decide which three important messages you want to convey to your audience, and highlight them.
-Similarly it is important to structure your presentation into three distinct parts, an introduction, the middle and the conclusion.
+- 1. The rule of three: As a rule of thumb, audiences of presentations will remember three key topics from your presentation.
+As a result it is important to decide which three messages you want to convey to your audience, and highlight them.
+Similarly it is recommended that you structure your presentation into three distinct parts, an introduction, the middle and the conclusion.

-3. Be prepared for questions: As part of the exercise you may be expected to be asked questions based on the material presented.
+- 3. Be prepared for questions: As part of the exercise you should expect to be asked questions based on the material presented.
 If there is information which could not be fitted into the presentation, then familiarise yourself with it and be ready to answer questions on it at the end, or even during the presentation by fellow candidates or recruiters.
 This will show the recruiters that you have made yourself familiar with the information, and have shown prioritisation when it comes to the content of the presentation.

 Tips on giving the presentation

 Once you have designed your presentation, giving it is a whole different experience, and can be very hit or miss.
-Here are some helpful tips to remember when presenting your presentation:
+Here are some helpful tips to remember when giving your presentation:

-1. When you are presenting, you are in charge: It is an important point to remember, that when you are giving a presentation, you are and must be in charge of the room.
-You are in the position of power as the audience has to respect your authority on the subject and pay attention. realising this fact will help build confidence, and help the candidate keep in control of the presentation, and keep the audience under their control.
+- 1. When you are presenting, you are in charge: It is an important point to remember, that when you are giving a presentation, you are and must be in charge of the room.
+You are in the position of power as the audience has to respect your authority on the subject and pay attention. realising this fact will help build confidence, and help the candidate maintain control of the presentation, whilst keeping the audience under their control.

-2. Volume: Ensuring that you are loud enough to get everyone's attention is critical, but being too loud is also as serious an issue.
-Practice your voice volume before the assessment centre to gage how loud you are, and how loud you should be when giving presentations.
+- 2. Volume: Ensuring that you are loud enough to get everyone's attention is critical, but being too loud is also as serious an issue.
+Consider the volume of your voice before the assessment centre to gage how loud you are, and how loud you should be when giving presentations.
 Obviously the volume needed will depend on the size and acoustics of the room, but with practice you can gage an understanding of the volume needed.

-3. Use of humour: Fitting humour into a presentation can be a useful exercise, but it is not always appropriate or necessary.
-If the topic is one that allows the use of humour, then the occupational joke or humours illustration can be warranted, and can express interpersonal skills.
+- 3. Use of humour: Fitting humour into a presentation can be a useful exercise, but it is not always appropriate or necessary.
+If the topic is one that allows the use of humour, then an occupational joke or humorous illustration can be warranted, and can demonstrate interpersonal skills.

 How AssessmentDay can help